 Yum Earth’s organic fruit snacks are available in two unique bundles of flavors: the Fruit Flavor which offers flavors such as banana blast, strawberry smash, very very cherry, and perfectly peach; and the Tropical bundle which offers flavors such as playful pineapple, razzmatazz berry, and mango tango.

-While Yum Earth is not a vegan brand, they’ve begun to adapt by replacing (in some products) gelatin with pectin, while also avoiding artificial flavors and dyes, as well as high fructose corn syrup.
+While Yum Earth is not a vegan brand, they’ve adapted by replacing (in some products) gelatin with pectin, while also avoiding artificial flavors and dyes, as well as high fructose corn syrup.

-This product is also among the highest reviews vegan gummies on Amazon, with the majority of them being positive.
+This product is also among the highest reviews vegan gummies on Amazon, with most them being positive.

 The reason why I’ve included J. Luehders gummies on this list is because German gummies are widely recognized by consumers for being uniquely delicious.